 There are several methods of determining if a case is a waterproof enclosure.
 The waterproofness testing can include liquid of various levels, volumes and test durations.

 Immersion testing is also a component of ingress protection IP testing.
 The test item is immersed in water.
 The depth of the submersion and time of exposure is defined in the international standards.
 Different products must be immersion proof to meet the IP test standard requirements.

 Liquids for IP testing can also be conditioned.
 Products going on ships may need to be tested in cold water.
 The liquids can also be corrosive.
 For example, we have completed several ocean simulations.
 Products were immersed in cold salt water to simulate ocean conditions.
-Few IP Code labs can conduct this testing.

 How is an IP Code Determined?

 The IP Code has two digits.
 The code ranges from IP0X to IPX9.